On our walk back from the park, my nephew picked up a maple leaf from the ground and began wiping it against the sides of his cheeks and neck.

 Truthfully, I'm relocating to a land where I cannot speak fluently, where my familial ties are sparse, and where I have no professional contacts.
 I am giving away my "comfortable life" and consciously choosing Way's.
 But besides the money, I'm giving up something far greater, something far greener: all my sweat-leaf moments,

-Just spilled a bowl of grapes and excess water in my bed, it's man's first grape juice spill that won't stain.
+Just spilled a bowl of grapes and excess water in my bed--man's first grape juice spill that won't stain.